The Different Types of Biodiversity (+ Examples)

 Genetic biodiversity is important as, without it, species would be wiped out by any external harm.
 It allows species to be adaptable, reducing the risk of them becoming endangered species by ensuring there’s a varied pool of genes full of potential survival traits.

-If one species had all the same genes, not only would that lead to harmful inbreeding and population collapse, but the second disease was added to the equation that the species couldn’t combat, you’d witness a detrimental species-wide wipeout.
+If one species had all the same genes, not only would that lead to harmful inbreeding and population collapse, but if a second disease was added to the equation that the species couldn’t combat, you’d witness a detrimental species-wide wipeout.

 Examples